“Nothing will benefit human health and increase chances for survival of life on Earth as much as the evolution to a vegetarian diet.”

 A Matter of Personal Choice you crazy Flexitarian, You!

 Diversity is something we hold in extremely high regard and we are happy to have a wide spectrum of folks from all walks of life that enjoy coming to the cafe.
-The menu collaboration between Julie and Sandra Diaz (vegan super-hero) yielded such a delicious offering that omnivores of all stripes have discovered their inner flexitarian so our customer base is a homegrown mix of omnivore, pescetarian, vegetarian, vegan and raw vegan guests.
+Our menu yields such a delicious offering that omnivores of all stripes have discovered their inner flexitarian so our customer base is a homegrown mix of omnivore, pescetarian, vegetarian, vegan and raw vegan guests.
 All munching happily on our food because it is delicious, not just because it’s vegetarian!
-You do not have to be a vegetarian to eat vegetarian food – learn how to go flexitarian!
+You do not have to be a vegetarian to eat vegetarian food.

 Our Journey to Vegetarianism